Fordhan History, Family Crest & Coats of Arms

 John Fordun (d.
 1384?), was the writer upon whom Walter Bower based the earlier part of his great work, the 'Scotichronicon.'
 Fordun wrote fifteen of the first twenty-three chapters of book.

 Early History of the Fordhan family

-Another 155 words (11 lines of text) covering the years 138 and 1388 are included under the topic Early Fordhan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fordhan research.
+Another 78 words (6 lines of text) covering the years 138 and 1388 are included under the topic Early Fordhan History in all our PDF Extended History products and printed products wherever possible.

 Fordhan Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Fordham, Fordeham, Fordsham, Fordesham, Fordam and others.